KaneCheshire/Communicator/README.md

 }
 ```

-You can also assign a completion handler when creating a blob, which will give you an error of an error was detected by the system.
+You can also assign a completion handler when creating a blob, which will give you an error if an error was detected by the system.

 ### `Context`